 Gjirokaster – Stone City Hostel was the first hostel to be opened in Gjirokaster when its doors opened in 2016.
-It’s run by Walter, a friendly Dutchman who has a wealth of knowledge on both the city and the surrounding area.
+It’s run by Walter, a friendly Dutchman who has a wealth of knowledge of both the city and the surrounding area.

 Best Bosnia Hostels

 Bosnia & Herzegovina is a fascinating country to visit.
 With a complex history, beautiful cities and natural beauty, there is plenty to keep any backpacker occupied here!

 Best Bulgaria Hostels

 Bulgaria is a severely underrated country that quickly became one of our favourites during our Balkans backpacking trip.
 The country is filled with interesting cities to visit, beautiful Black Sea coastal towns and a culture that has been influenced by many of its surrounding neighbours.

-Plovdiv – Hostel Old Plovdiv is one of the Balkans’ best hostels in terms of the perks they offer when checking in.
-Firstly, there was an Australian Flag with a personalised sign waiting for us upon check-in.
+Plovdiv – Hostel Old Plovdiv is one of the best hostels in terms of the perks they offer when checking in.
 The friendly staff then offered us a complimentary bottle of local sparkling wine and placed lavender sachets on our pillows making this hostel more akin to a fancy boutique hotel than the stereotypical backpacker’s hostel.
 It is a fantastic place to rest your head when exploring Plovdiv!

 Sofia – Hostel Mostel is a must for travellers visiting Sofia on a tight budget.
 They offer free breakfast and dinner (with a beer!) as well as affordable day trips to surrounding areas.
 It also has a huge common room, making it great for meeting other travellers.